 Step 3.
 Research and validate your idea

 The first thing most good development companies will offer is to conduct thorough market research into your idea.
-To build a product with success in mind, developers need a lot of information, and you’ll need to make some decisions at the initial stages.
+To build a SaaS product with success in mind, developers need a lot of information, and you’ll need to make some decisions at the initial stages.